our literal speed is a text & art undertaking located in Selma, Alabama

 That seems to be the main challenge to art + knowledge production in the twenty-first century.
-Our guess is that everything connected to art + knowledge production should be contested and re-contested and contested some more until some bright and shining moment when something like OLS will not need to exist.
+Our guess is that everything connected to art + knowledge production must be contested and re-contested and contested some more until that bright and shining moment when something like OLS will not need to exist.

 These days we have more than a decade's worth of mitigated failures and qualified successes to contemplate, and this site is dedicated to remembering them, and to remembering that sustained non-visibility and apparent childishness often yield more meaningful paths to more meaningful things than the exquisitely visible seriousness of our professionalized and publicized lives.
 Not always, but often enough.